nanvel/blog/2017/11/trading.md

 More risky assets are sold and the money is moved into safer assets (market rotation).
 It is not because the safer assets have room to advance, but because they are likely to hold their value better in an economic downturn.

+Selling of a stock can happen for many reasons: diversification, buying a huse, sending a kid to college.
+Buying has a single reason - expectation of the stock price going up.

 ### Randomness and efficiency